List of artists who reached number one on the Canadian Hot 100

-Justin Bieber, Drake and Taylor Swift are tied as the artists with the most Canadian Hot 100 number-one songs (13 each).
+Drake and Taylor Swift are tied as the artists with the most Canadian Hot 100 number-one songs (14 each).

 This is a list of recording artists who have reached number one on Billboard magazine's weekly Canadian Hot 100 chart.
 The Canadian Hot 100 was launched on the issue dated March 31, 2007, and is currently the standard record chart in Canada.